Skip to content

 #Check Your Other Devices for an Open Session

-According to Microsoft Support, locking yourself out on a second device is one of the most reported scenarios.
+According to Microsoft’s share-and-co-author support page, locking yourself out on a second device is one of the most reported scenarios for workbooks stored in personal OneDrive accounts.
 The locked message shows your own name.
 That’s the giveaway.

 Close the workbook on every device, then reopen it on the one you’re using now.